tshepang/blog/content/The Joneses (2009).md

 to end it well.
 It takes the concept a little far, meaning they fail to make it believable, but luckily the whole thing is kept entertaining.
-The subplots (cheating hubby and homosexuality) were left ununsed and were therefore needless, as if thw writers didn\'t have a filler\... lack of creativity?
+The subplots (cheating hubby and homosexuality) were left ununsed and were therefore needless, as if thw writers didn't have a filler... lack of creativity?